Shifat7/social-sort-ai/README.md

 This program allows you to sort any social media playlists based on the features of the posts and exports the final category lists into a file in a CSV-like format with a tab separator (\t).

 ## Coming soon
-- have the ability to automate making collections by itself using Puppeteer.
+- have the ability to automate making collections on your profile by itself using Puppeteer.
 - be a chrome extension for ease of use
 - take in custom prompts for different categorisation rules
 - and more